jgwill/Jamai-core/ROADMAP.md

 - [x] Mood detection, glyphs, and ABC analysis integrated (MusicPlayer, abcUtils)
 - [x] Sample motif loading available (RitualComposerPortal, SAMPLE_MOTIFS)
 - [x] Modular file tree and resizable panel UI: FileTreePanel.js and ResizablePanelsLayout.js ported and adapted from Aetherial Architect (CREDITS: Aetherial team)
-- [ ] Workspace/project navigation: Enable multi-file, multi-panel navigation for creative and code artifacts
+- [x] Workspace/project navigation: JAMAIWorkspace.js, WorkspaceContext.js, OpenFilesTabs.js enable multi-file, multi-panel navigation and organization
+- [x] All navigation/layout components are now ready for use in future pages and creative/code artifacts
 - [ ] Attribute and log all ported UI/UX patterns and architectural motifs to the Aetherial Architect team in the ritual ledger

 ## Playback & Rendering